discretegames/runmany/README.md

 %%%| this is a comment |%%%
 ```

-The line `%%%|%%%` alone (possibly with trailing whitespace) is considered an end-of-file trigger, and everything after it in the entire file is ignored. `!` may be put before it, e.g. `!%%%|%%%`, to disable the trigger.
+The line `%%%|%%%` alone (possibly with trailing whitespace) is considered an end-of-file marker, and everything after it in the entire file is ignored. `!` may be put before it, e.g. `!%%%|%%%`, to disable the marker.

 ## Sections & Delimiters

-Aside from comments and the EOF trigger, a .many file can be split into a number of sections, each of which occupies its own contiguous block of lines and is headed by a section delimiter.
+Aside from comments and the EOF marker, a .many file can be split into a number of sections, each of which occupies its own contiguous block of lines and is headed by a section delimiter.

 A section delimiter must reside on its own line that has no leading whitespace, but may have trailing whitespace.

 Putting `!` at the front of any section delimiter disables it and its entire section until the next delimiter.

 The part before the very first delimiter in a .many file is treated as a comment area and gets copied to the prologue part of the output (todo see below).
-Otherwise, lines that are not section delimiters are treated as part of the section content.
+Otherwise, lines that are not section delimiters (nor comments or EOF markers) are treated as part of the section content.

 **There are 6 types of section delimiters:**